TheRobBrennan/grandstack-seed/README.md

 For reference, I've created a sample `server/.env.sample` file that you can copy to `server/.env` and tweak as necessary.

-The following environment variables must be defined in order for your GraphQL server to run:
+The following environment variables must be defined for your GraphQL server to run:

 ```sh
 # Neo4j